 An introduction to sailing and life on a boat.
 Perfect for trying something new without the need for new equipment or gear.
 A weekend sail, living on board a sailing yacht with a crew and the instructor.

-Introduction to navigation, an online course for anyone interested in sailing and motor boating or pretty much anything else on the water.
+Introduction to Navigation is an online course for anyone interested in sailing and motor boating or pretty much anything else on the water.
 This course will give you the essential navigation and seamanship knowledge needed when you are afloat.
 RYA Interactive courses can be taken online anytime, anywhere and at your own speed.

 For beginners, incorporating personal safety, helmsmanship and seamanship to a level where you will be a useful crew member on board a yacht.
 A 5-day course living on board a sailing yacht with a crew and the instructor.

 On completion of this course, you will be competent to sail a yacht in familiar waters during the day.
 With an understanding of basic practical navigation and the ability to manoeuvre a yacht under power or sail.
-It is a live aboard 5-day course.
+It is a liveaboard 5-day course.
 Prior knowledge should be at Day Skipper Theory level.

-The next step to become competent enough to skipper coastal passages during the day and night.
+The next step is to become competent enough to skipper coastal passages during the day and night.
 A-5 day live aboard course including longer passages.
-The course completion certificate is issued if you achieve minimum requirements.
+The course completion certificate is issued if you achieve the minimum requirements.

 MCA/RYA Yachtmaster Scheme

 Once you have learnt how to sail and mastered skippering a yacht on short voyages, the next natural progression is to embark on the MCA/RYA Yachtmaster Scheme and attain a Yachtmaster Certificate of Competence.
-Unlike the previous qualifications like RYA Day or Coastal Skipper, the Yachtmaster qualifications are gained through external RYA examination.
+Unlike the previous qualifications like RYA Day or Coastal Skipper, the Yachtmaster qualifications are gained through an external RYA examination.

 The RYA Yachtmaster® Certificate of Competence is often the ultimate aim of aspiring skippers.
 It is a well-known, highly respected qualification worldwide, proving your experience and competence as a skipper.
 Unlike other qualifications in the cruising programme, there is no formal training course to become an RYA Yachtmaster.
-Instead, provided you have sufficient experience, certification and seatime, you can put yourself forward for an exam to test your skills and knowledge.
-You will spend a day or so with authorised RYA examiner to test your sailing ability.
+Instead, provided you have sufficient experience, certification and sea time, you can put yourself forward for an exam to test your skills and knowledge.
+You will spend a day or so with an authorised RYA examiner to test your sailing ability.

 Sailing Schools do offer preparation courses running straight into the exam both of which normally run over a period of 7 days.
 But please note that these courses are designed to brush up on some specific skills and areas of the exam that you will be tested on and not teach you how to sail.
-This will be a chance to polish some of the skills and fill minor gaps in your knowledge.
+This will be a chance to polish some skills and fill minor gaps in your knowledge.
 You should have all the necessary experience prior to joining a prep course and be a confident sailor already.

 There are three levels of the RYA Yachtmaster certification: